Myndex/Myndex/README.md

 Here at the very bottom of the page, we dare to ask the question, **_"do two lights make a dark?"_**
 <details><summary>Click for Answer</summary>

-YES, two lights make a dark, if when on together, they draw so much current they** blow a fuse**.
+YES, two lights make a dark, if together they draw so much current they **blow a fuse** 💥.
 </details>